When should you turn off your heating this Spring to save money?

 Best time to switch off your heating

-According to Gordon Wallis, Renewable Heating Specialist at Your NRG, the best time to turn off your heating is when the clocks go forward and British Summer Time begins – this year falling on March 30.
+According to Gordon Wallis, Renewable Heating Specialist at Your NRG, the ideal time to begin switching off your heating is when the clocks go forward, which was on March 30 in 2025 and will be March 29 in 2026.

 He claims this is the most economical way to use central heating because this date typically marks the beginning of warmer spring temperatures.